-The Phased Plan for Return to Campus: Phase 3
+The Phased Plan for Return to Campus - Spring 2021: Phase 3

 Please note that decisions we have made are based on the comprehensive work of our COVID Task Forces and consistent with guidance provided to universities by the state of Connecticut Department of Public Health and in accordance with local, state, and federal health and safety guidance.
 As such, all information on this page is subject to change.

-The page you're on now talks about the overall guidelines for the Phase 3 of the return to campus plan.
-We've also developed this page with resources for students and their families.
+The page you're on now talks about the overall guidelines for the Phase 3 of the return to campus plan for Spring 2021.
+We've also developed this page with resources specifically for students and their families.

-All residential students, commuter students, and University employees who will be returning to campus will be required to get a molecular SARS-COV2 RT-PCR test within 5 days of their return to campus.
+All residential students, off-campus and commuter students, and University employees who will be returning to campus during the Spring 2021 semester will be required to obtain a negative result from a molecular SARS-COV2 RT-PCR test within 5 business days of their return to campus.

-Additionally, anyone coming to campus from a high COVID positive state currently subject to travel restrictions by the State of Connecticut must ALSO quarantine for 14 days prior to their return to campus date.
+Additionally, Commuter/Off-Campus Students and Employees coming to campus from a high COVID positive state currently subject to travel restrictions by the State of Connecticut must ALSO quarantine for 14 days prior to their return to campus date.
+This 14-day quarantine is the responsibility of the individual, to be carried out at their Connecticut-based residence.

 Physical distancing requires minimum of six feet separation between all individuals while on campus.
 Care should be taken when in common areas such as hallways, classrooms, dining areas and breakrooms.